folio-org/stripes/doc/dev-guide.md

 ### Using the logger

-The configured logger object is furnished as the `logger` property to the top-level component of each UI module.
+The configured logger object is furnished as the `logger` element of the `stripes` property to the top-level component of each UI module.
 It is the responsibility of that component to ensure it is passed down to any subcomponents that need to use it.
-Logging can therefore be invoked using `this.props.logger.log('cat', args)`.
+Logging can therefore be invoked using `this.props.stripes.logger.log('cat', args)`.

 In addition, the logger is passed as the fourth argument into stripes-connect path functions.